eduardoposadas/Increasevol/README.md

 ```
 ffmpeg -i input.mkv -acodec mp3 -filter:a volume=3 -vcodec copy output.mkv
 ```
 which increases the audio volume of the input file.
-While ffmpeg is processing the video it displays on the standard output lines like:
+While ffmpeg is processing the video it displays on its standard output lines like:
 ```
 frame=12526 fps=695 q=31.0 size= 22272kB time=00:07:08.12 bitrate= 363.9kbits/s speed=27.8x
 ```